Anthony Sharp (Quaker): Religion and business

 In 1665, impressed by the ministry of William Dewsbury at a meeting in Warwick prison, he joined the Religious Society of Friends, also known as the Quakers.
-In the summer or early fall of 1669, due to persecution of his Quaker religious beliefs, he fled from Gloucestershire and moved to Dublin and engaged in the woolen trade, in which he was highly successful.
+In the summer or early fall of 1669, due to persecution of his Quaker religious beliefs, he fled from Gloucestershire and moved to Dublin and engaged in the woollen trade, in which he was highly successful.
 By 1680, he employed about 500 workers in the trade and in 1688, the weavers’ guild elected him master.

 Anthony Sharp was active in the Dublin Quaker Community.
 In 1683, he and some other Friends of Dublin were thrown into prison because they continued to attend their religious meetings, contrary to the orders of government which prohibited the public meetings of religious dissenters.

 Land rights

-Anthony Sharp was one of the original shareholders of West New Jersey in 1677.
+Anthony Sharp was one of the original shareholders of West Jersey in 1677.
 Subsequently, when William Penn purchased land in East Jersey, Sharp also became an owner of property there as well.
-Not wishing to emigrate himself due to his successful woolen business, Sharp remained in Dublin.
-Anthony Sharp financed the Quaker colony established in New Jersey in 1681.
+Not wishing to emigrate himself due to his successful woollen business, Sharp remained in Dublin.
+Anthony Sharp financed the Quaker colony established in the Province of New Jersey in 1681.

 Among those appointed to found the colony was Anthony's nephew, Thomas Sharp, with whom he corresponded on both business and personal matters.

-In his will, Anthony Sharp bequeathed to his eldest son, Isaac Sharp, his land in West New Jersey, and half of his lands in East New Jersey, as well as his land in Queen's County, Ireland, including land in Killinure, which became the site of the Sharp Roundwood Estate.
+In his will, Anthony Sharp bequeathed to his eldest son, Isaac Sharp, his land in West Jersey, and half of his lands in East Jersey, as well as his land in Queen's County, Ireland, including land in Killinure, which became the site of the Sharp Roundwood Estate.